 Line item 36 Loans to Foreign Governments

 Report losses associated with loans held for investment accounted for at amortized cost on loans to foreign governments, as defined in the FR Y-9C, Schedule HC-C, item 7.
+Exclude losses associated with loans to foreign governments included in Line item 27 (Small Business Loans).

 Line item 37 Agricultural Loans

 Report losses associated with loans held for investment accounted for at amortized cost on agricultural loans, as defined in the FR Y-9C, Schedule HC-C, item 3.
+Exclude losses associated with agricultural loans included in Line item 27 (Small Business Loans).

 Line item 38 Loans for Purchasing or Carrying Securities (secured or unsecured)

 Report losses associated with loans held for investment accounted for at amortized cost on loans for purchasing or carrying securities (secured or unsecured), as defined in the FR Y-9C, Schedule HC-C, item 9.b.(1).
+Exclude losses associated with loans for purchasing or carrying securities included in Line item 27 (Small Business Loans).

 Line item 39 Loans to Depositories and Other Financial Institutions

 Report losses associated with loans held for investment accounted for at amortized cost on loans to depositories and other financial Institutions (secured or unsecured), as defined in the FR Y-9C, Schedule HC-C, items 2.a, 2.b, and 9.a.
+Exclude losses associated with loans to depositories and other financial institutions included in Line item 27 (Small Business Loans).

 Line item 40 All Other Loans and Leases